 Please do not arrive on campus earlier than your scheduled move-in time.
 Your cooperation in ensuring a smooth move-in process for all students is greatly appreciated.

-To apply for early or late arrival, we will have a form available here in July.
+To apply for early or late arrival, please send us an email.

 Pick up your keys at check-in in Gengras Student Union during the time-slot assigned to your building/area before you go to move into your assignment.

 What to Bring